Collusion/pickmybrain/README.txt

 Pickmybrain is an open source search engine implemented with PHP programming language and MySQL as data storage solution.
-Pickmybrain enables users to index databases and websites.
+Pickmybrain enables users to index databases, websites and PDF files.

 License